-Not the best practice if I am to be a millionaire but at least it makes me realise just how much I enjoy helping people.
+Not the best practice if I am to afford the next trip to Disney but at least it makes me realise just how much I enjoy helping people.

 You should too.
 And you shouldn't always expect money for helping people for free but many times it can lead to a sale.
 Mostly it doesn't but still enhances your reputation.